Jess Fraser has immersed her entire life into the sport of Brazilian Jiu Jitsu.

 She was the 12th female in Australia to achieve the rank of black belt and is as proud of that black belt as she is of being a uniquely qualified and experienced in all things relating to women within the sport of jiu jitsu.

-No other leader has personally mentored 1200+ female athletes in the sport of Brazilian Jiu Jitsu.
+No other leader has personally mentored 2000+ female athletes in the sport of Brazilian Jiu Jitsu, which she continues to do as the focus of her life work.

 Jess speaks from a place of experience not only as a BJJ black belt but also as one of the few community leaders in our sport that has focused entirely on the needs and interests of the female grappling community as her entire career.